Home

 Early Electrum Coinage.

 Most collectors of ancient coins are naturally interested in the early electrum issues of Ionia and Lydia.
-However, they are faced with the problem that we still have very limited knowledge of exactly where and when these types were struck, so that a definitive study of them is not as yet possible, and hence there is no single comprehensive and up to date catalog of these types to which collectors can turn*.
+However, they are faced with the problem that there is no single comprehensive and up to date catalog of these types, due in part to the fact we still have very limited knowledge of exactly where and when they were struck so that a definitive study is not as yet possible.
 As a result ordinary collectors often see these coins as a bewildering confusion of unattributed types, and hence they hardly know where to start when trying to put together a meaningful collection of the period.
 Not surprisingly this is enough to discourage the interest of many collectors, particularly as even the smaller examples of these types are not exactly cheap.

 Therefore, in order to give collectors a better overall understanding of these types and how they relate together I have taken the limited evidence that we do have to go on and put together some charts of images of the key early electrum issues, ordered in space and time, down to roughly the fall of Croesus.
 These charts can be found on the "Early Electrum Coins" page.

 Ultimately of course the basic aim of the study of these early types is to determine when and where (and why) coinage was first introduced.
-I'm not going to try to answer these questions definitively here myself, but I hope that the data as presented here will help readers assess the various theories that have been put forward over the years, and to understand the problems still to be solved in this key area of research.
-(For more details see the Appendix below "The Introduction of Electrum Coinage").
+I'm not going to try to answer these questions in detail here myself, but I hope that the data as presented here will help readers assess the various theories that have been put forward over the years, and to understand the problems still to be solved in this key area of research*.

 I will say however that, taking the charts at face value, it would seem likely that coinage was introduced in two phases.
-Initially we have unfigured "staters" from Samos (or at least a mint on the Samian standard) and Ionia B (probably Miletus**), together with a limited range of associated binary fractions - 1/2 and 1/4 staters, plus the odd 1/8 stater^.
-Then after a short time it seems that a new series of denominations was introduced, based on 1/3 staters, with fractions ranging down to 1/96 stater (and even 1/192 stater).
-Just where and when these new denominations originated is not clear, but they were soon incorporated into the striated series at Miletus and the various issues of Samos, and, as the "smooth (and rough) unfigured types", they also make up what seem to be the earliest regular issues of Ionia A (Ephesus?).
+Initially we have unfigured (or striated) staters from Samos and Ionia B (probably Miletus**), together with a limited range of associated fractions - 1/2 and 1/4 staters, plus the odd 1/8 stater^.
+Then after a short time it seems that a new series of denominations was introduced, based on the 1/3 stater, with fractions ranging down to 1/96 stater (and even 1/192 stater).
+Just where and when these new denominations originated is not clear, but they were soon incorporated into the striated series at Miletus and the issues of Samos, and as the smooth unfigured types they make up what seem to be the earliest regular issues of Ionia A (Ephesus?).

-At Miletus it seems that for a time 1/2 staters were still issued alongside the new 1/3 and 1/6 staters, as they share punches with the new types, but we notice an interesting fact - although most of these 1/2 staters have three reverse punches, some feature only two^^.
+At Miletus it seems that for a time 1/2 staters were still issued alongside the new 1/3 and 1/6 staters, as they share punches with the new types, but we notice an interesting fact - although most of these 1/2 staters have three reverse punches, some feature only two punches^^.
 What does this mean?
-One possible interpretation is that the two-punch 1/2 staters represent the earliest versions of the type at Miletus, and that the change to three punches was made in order to distinguish the later 1/2 staters from the new 1/3 staters, which now appropriated the two-punch reverse.
-(At Samos there seems to have been less of a problem, although one early series did in fact mix a 1/3 stater with very similar 1/2 and 1/4 staters, but after that the 1/3 stater was dropped and new fractional denominations were based on the 1/6th stater, which was easily distinguished from the earlier types).
+One possible interpretation is that the two-punch 1/2 staters represent the earliest issues of Miletus, and that the change to three punches was made in order to distinguish the 1/2 staters from the new 1/3 staters, which now appropriated the two-punch reverse.
+(At Samos there seems to have been less of a problem, although one early series mixed a 1/3 stater with very similar 1/2 and 1/4 staters, but after that the 1/3 stater was dropped and new fractional denominations were based on the 1/6th stater, which was easily distinguished from the earlier types).

-So, where did the 1/3 stater types and their derivatives first appear?
+So, where and when did the 1/3 stater types and their derivatives first appear?

-On this analysis it is of course difficult to see how coinage could have started with the lion-head types in Lydia, as has often been assumed, In any case the lion-head series would seem, on the basis of their general style (and as we now know, similar gold content), to be roughly contemporary with the "panther" face type of Miletus, which was hardly the first issue of Ionia.
+Given the progression of types outlined above, it is difficult to see how coinage could have started with the lion-head types in Lydia, as has often been assumed, as all the "Lydian" lion-head series were clearly based on the 1/3rd stater (including the putative Lydia C and D series, the rare full staters of those mints notwithstanding).
+In fact the earliest Lydian lion-heads would seem, on the basis of their general style (and as we now know, similar gold content), to be no earlier, and possibly a little later, than the "panther" face type of (probably) Miletus, which was hardly the first issue of Ionia .
+(In any case the Lydian types can hardly have been primary, as then the earliest Ionian types would presumably also have been based on the 1/3 stater from the start, rather than the 1/2 stater).

 One thing we can say is that the introduction of the 1/3 stater and its fractions probably entrenched coinage (rather than bullion or other goods) as the basis of the money economy.
-The earlier 1/2 and 1/4 staters were still too large to be useful in everyday transactions for most people, but the smaller denominations of the 1/3 stater series could well have been used in the market, at least at the wholesale level, and would presumably also have been more convenient for the clearance of debts by ordinary people at the retail level.
-(At this stage households would generally have run accounts with local shopkeepers and tradesmen which were settled periodically.
-Electrum coins could then have been used to settle accounts, while odd purchases for small amounts would still have been covered by uncoined silver or bronze.).
-Thus the need for a simpler method of retail debt clearance may well have been the reason for the introduction of the smaller coin denominations in the first place, which may in turn explain, as we have seen, the shift to the 1/3 stater.
+The earlier 1/2 and 1/4 staters were still too large to be useful in everyday transactions for most people, but the smaller denominations of the 1/3 stater series could well have been used in the market, at least at the wholesale level, and would presumably have been more convenient for the clearance of debts by ordinary people at the retail level.
+(At this stage people would generally have run accounts with local shopkeepers and tradesmen, and money would probably have been used mainly for the periodic settlement of these accounts, rather than for individual purchases).
+Thus the need for a simpler method of retail debt clearance may well have been the reason for the introduction of the smaller coin denominations in the first place, which may in turn explain, as we have seen, the shift to the 1/3 stater

 * Although a project to produce just such a catalog, the "Catalogue of Archaic Electrum Coinage" (CAEC), is now underway.
 It is unclear however whether this new catalog will be anything more than an updated version of Weidauer, i.e, basically a compilation of current museum holdings, or whether it will include the large amount of new material that has appeared in the market in recent years.